 Change usually involves three aspects: people, processes and culture as shown in the figure.

 Often the emphasis has been on the processes – get the processes right and everything else will follow.
 In this resource we have attempted to redress the balance to acknowledge the importance of each aspect.

 There are no easy solutions or quick fixes in the infoKit but we have attempted to give you some pathways through the vast array of approaches and tools available by suggesting activities you may undertake at different stages of your change lifecycle.

-This infoKit assumes you will be approaching your change activity as a project and we make frequent reference to the Project Management infoKit for guidance on a structured approach.
-We also reference the infoKits on Risk Management and Process Review.
+This infoKit assumes you will be approaching your change activity as a project and we make frequent reference to the P3M suite of resources on project, programme and portfolio management for guidance on a structured approach.
+We also reference the infoKits on Risk Management and Process Improvement.